viditn91/GoCritik/README.md

 GoCritik
 ========

-This application is a means to create a Review Website, where users can pour in there ratings and reviews.
+This application is a means to create a Review Website, where users can pour in their ratings and reviews.
 The USP of the app is that the resource being rated is not specific, it may be a business / product / service/ person which is generated dynamically by the admin of the website.

 ## Pre-Requisites